Yuyh21/ITCS3160_Project1/README.md

 #### Employees Table

 This is the [employees table dump file](uncc_delivery_employees.sql).
-Below is an image that displays part of the populated customers table:
+Below is an image that displays part of the populated employees table:

 ![employeesTable](employeesTable.png)

+In the image above, it contains information regarding all the employees for the UNCC Food Delivery.
+This information includes an employeeId, first and last name, email, phone number, and the employee type (Faculty, Staff, or Student).

 #### Employee Type Table